tahoe-lafs/tahoe-lafs/docs/anonymity-configuration.rst

 NAT/Firewall penetration
 ------------------------

-Making a server be reachable as a Tor Hidden Service makes it reachable even if there are NATs or firewalls preventing direct TCP/IP connections to the server.
+Making a server be reachable via Tor or I2P makes it reachable even if there are NATs or firewalls preventing direct TCP/IP connections to the server.

 Anonymity
 ---------

-Making a Tahoe-LAFS server accessible *only* via Tor Hidden Services can be used to guarantee that the Tahoe-LAFS clients use Tor to connect.
+Making a Tahoe-LAFS server accessible *only* via Tor or I2P can be used to guarantee that the Tahoe-LAFS clients use Tor or I2P to connect.
 This prevents misconfigured clients from accidentally de-anonymizing themselves by connecting to your server through the traceable Internet.

 Also, interaction, through Tor, with a Tor Hidden Service may be more protected from network traffic analysis than interaction, through Tor,